 Sole physical custody means the child lives with one parent and has visitation with the “non-custodial” parent.
 There are many reasons why one parent may have sole custody.
 For example, the non-custodial parent may live far away from the child’s home.
 Or perhaps, one parent is better equipped to handle the child’s day-to-day needs.

 You might be stressed about arranging a fair and beneficial custodial arrangement for your child.
 Finding a caring, highly qualified legal professional to handle all the details can make all the difference.
-Contact The Law Offices of Charlotte Christian and Associates’s child custody attorneys today to schedule a consultation and learn how the laws in Alabama affect your case.
+Contact Charlotte Christian Law’s child custody attorneys today to schedule a consultation and learn how the laws in Alabama affect your case.

 Legal custody refers to the decision-making authority in a child’s life.
 Joint legal custody indicates that both parents share in the decision-making process concerning the child’s medical, educational, and spiritual needs.
 Sole legal custody grants the right to make these decisions to one parent.